Student Leadership Collective

 For student groups that wish to program on the Columbia campus, please visit Columbia’s Events Management website for more information.

-Club ReFuel for Non-GBB Clubs
+BLT for Non-GBB Clubs

 The Activities Fair at Barnard will take place in the Event Oval to allow new and returning students the opportunity to check out all of the recognized clubs on campus.
 All GBB recognized groups, SGA, McAC, The Bulletin, the Clay Collective, and Skip-Stop will be able to register for the Activities Fair at Barnard.
 Student groups may need to share a 6’ table.
 Please plan your decorations and volunteers accordingly.